paulazoo/behavior/README.md

 - _[4] fractNoGo_: [0,1], fraction of total trials that are __No-Go__ (vs __Go__)
 - _[5] fractRewCorrRej_: [0,1], fraction of correct rejection (CR) trials that are rewarded, aka "Reward surprise mode"
 - _[6] durations_:
-    - _foreperiod_: random distrib (e.g. `gaussian` for normal or `flat` for uniform) with parameters (e.g. mean `0.65`, std `0.15` for normal), for foreperiod duration in s so that mouse can't just lick at regular intervals and have to learn cue (trials start somewhat randomly)
+    - _ITISettings_: [a, b] s, parameters of the Uniform random distribution for inter-trial interval (e.g. [`8.0`, `12.0`]) so that mouse can't just lick at regular intervals and have to learn cue (trials start somewhat randomly)
-    - _ITI_: s, inter-trial interval
+        - ITI must be at least 1.0s
     - _reward_consumption_: s, reward delivery period duration
     - _decision_: s, time after cue for mouse to make decision and press lever or not
     - _preReinforcement_: s, duration following a lever press before either water reward or air puff punishment